khalid-hussain/shaheen/chap11.md

 backdoor of Al-Hamra and you're leaving from a backdoor as well.
 We will wait for the day when the main gate of Al-Hamra is opened for you."

-Badr Bin Mughira bid farewell and advanced towards the river bank and after a brief hesitation, plunged into the river.
+Badr bin Mughira bid farewell and advanced towards the river bank and after a brief hesitation, plunged into the river.

-Badr Bin Mughira sat on a rock on the other side of the river to catch his breath.
+Badr bin Mughira sat on a rock on the other side of the river to catch his breath.

 The clouds had cleared in the sky and the stars were shining bright.
 As Badr